blakegarretson/essentials/main.md

 ## Console Emulation

 - [RetroArch](https://www.retroarch.com/) has you covered if you’re looking to play some old school games from retro systems like the Atari 2600, NES, SNES, and many more.

 - [OpenEmu](https://openemu.org/) is a slick emulator for the Mac.
 It is easy to use and works great. **(Mac)**

-## Game... um...
-Enhancement
+## Game… um… Enhancement

-- Cheat Engine: Okay, look, I don’t hate fun, but I have limited time for gaming, so sometimes when I’m enjoying the story of a single-player game but it’s kind of grindy, I’ll use Cheat Engine to give myself resources or something to reduce grinding.
+- [Cheat Engine](https://www.cheatengine.org/): Okay, look, I don’t hate fun, but I have limited time for gaming, so sometimes when I’m enjoying the story of a single-player game but it’s kind of grindy, I’ll use Cheat Engine to give myself resources or something to reduce grinding.
 It’s not trivial to figure out, but it can do amazing things.

 ## Interactive Fiction (IF) Tools

-- Windows Frotz: My favorite Z-machine interpreter on Windows.
+- [Windows Frotz](http://www.davidkinder.co.uk/frotz.html): My favorite Z-machine interpreter on Windows.
 If you play interactive fiction games or know what Infocom games are, you probably already know what this is.
 This supports all the various Infocom formats: zip, dat, z5, z8, etc., including z6. **(Windows)**

   - [Frotz8](http://www.adamdawes.com/windows8/win8_frotz8.html) is a native Windows app based on the frotz interpreter that supports touch screens, and it has handy integration with the IF Archive.
 It appears to be stagnant since 2013, so I’m not expecting anything new. **(Windows)**

 - [Yazmin](https://github.com/dcsch/yazmin) is a capable Z-machine interpreter for the Mac.
 It has fairly decent feature set including dark mode, and it supports v3, v4, v5, v7, and v8.
 To top it all off, it comes with a nice suite of stories to get you started.
 (Mac [App Store Link](https://apps.apple.com/us/app/yazmin/id1549608914?mt=12))

 - [Lectrote](https://github.com/erkyrath/lectrote): This is my current choice for a multi-format interpreter that handles more than just Z machine files, and while it’s the new kid on the block, it has novel features like autosave.
 It looks really nice to me (great fonts and themes), but it uses ZVM as the Z interpreter, so it only supports Z3, Z4, Z5, & Z8.
 Other format support includes Glulx, Hugo, TADS, and Ink.
 This seems to be under active development, so we’ll see where it goes.

   - [Gargoyle](http://ccxvii.net/gargoyle/) deserves a mention because it supports every format I’ve ever run across because it is basically just a wrapper for a number of interpreters.
 The default (and excellent) [Bocfel](https://cspiegel.github.io/bocfel/) Z machine interpreter has partial support for z6 files too.
 Its other claim to fame is its focus on good typesetting, which is a really interesting niche.
 But be warned, it essentially has no user interface, so you need to edit a text file to change fonts and whatnot.

   - [Filfre](http://maher.filfre.net/filfre/index.html): This is easier to use than Gargoyle for sure, so I’m mentioning it here, but it has minimal customization options.
 You might want to choose this if you need Glulx support and want an interface similar to Windows Frotz.
 It’s probably not the best choice for Z-Machine files because it only supports versions 3, 4, 5, and 8 story files.
 The project has been stagnant since 2013, so what you see is what you get. **(Windows)**

 - [Trizbort](http://www.trizbort.com/): If you play IF games, you know mapping is essential, and Trizbort helps you do that.
 There is even an automap function that works pretty well. **(Windows)**

   - A good cross-platform alternative is [Trizbort.io](https://trizbort.io/) which is a webapp version of Trizbort with most of the same functionality.
 Works great in any browser.
 This is what I use on Mac and Linux.

-\

 Just for easy reference, here are some websites to find and download some great IF stories to use with the interpreters: